greeshmadh/ELT_System/README.md

 - **Local Extraction**: Supports reading `.csv`, `.json`, and `.txt` files from a specified folder.
 - **API Extraction**: Fetches JSON data from an API endpoint using optional authentication tokens.
 - **Combined Output**: All extracted data is concatenated into one DataFrame and written to CSV.
+- Automatically re-extracts all files on change detection during monitoring.

 ### 2. **YAML Configuration**
 - Configuration is managed through a `config.yaml` file.